Prairie City, Kansas

 Prairie City is a ghost town in southeast Douglas County, Kansas, United States, near present-day Baldwin City.

 History

-Prairie City was founded in 1855 by James Lane, Dr. William Graham, Louis (Lewis) F. Green and Salmon S. Prouty after a dispute between Graham and Henry Barricklow of nearby Palmyra.
-A post office opened in 1856 with John R. Winton serving as postmaster.
+Prairie City was founded in 1855 by James Lane, William Graham, Louis (Lewis) Green, and Salmon Prouty after a dispute between Graham and Henry Barricklow of nearby Palmyra.
+A post office opened in 1856, with John Winton serving as postmaster.
 The Heber Institute was started by the Protestant Episcopal Church in 1856 but never opened.
 The building became Prairie City School District No. 1.